-19.8.10.2 Refunds to the Participant Due to an Overpayment
+19.8.18.
+Refunds to the Participant Due to an Overpayment

 As stated above, the homeowner is required to report changes in mortgage payments, increases or decreases, and any mortgage-related refund from the lender based on an escrow analysis within five (5) business days, as directed above.
 If the homeowner reports such information within that time period, and has received a refund, HABC will review the homeowner's mortgage account and determine how much of the refund is due HABC because of an overpayment of the subsidy, which was calculated on a higher mortgage amount.
 The portion of the refund due HABC will be based on the percentage of the mortgage paid by HABC during the period on which the refund is based.
 Any remaining portion of the refund will belong to the homeowner.
-The homeowner has five (5) business days from the date of HABC's written notice to the homeowner, to reimburse the overpayment.
-Failure by the homeowner to reimburse the overpayments will result in immediate suspension of all subsidy payments to the homeowner or lender thirty (30) calendar days after HABC's written notice to the homeowner and will remain suspended until the payments are made.
+The homeowner has five (5) business days from the date of HABC's written notice to the homeowner or lender thirty (30) calendar days after HABC's written notice to the homeowner and will remain suspended until the payments are made.
 Pending payment to HABC and the resumption of the subsidy payments, the homeowner must pay the lender any difference between the mortgage and the suspended subsidy payments.